 If you haven’t read it yet, we recently posted a list of unique art and culture places to go to in Melbourne.
-It’s an expanding list of the less travelled, cultural segments of one of Australia’s most popular cities.
+It’s an expanding list of the less travelled, cultural segments of Australia’s most popular cities.

 In that same league we thought we’d also write about some of the harder-to-find, less ‘touristy’ hotspots in Melbourne.

-Without further ado, here’s an ongoing list of unique bars, restaurants and other places of interest to go to in Melbourne:
+Without further ado, here’s an ongoing list of unique bars, restaurants, and other places of interest to go to in Melbourne:

 (Image from Hell’s Kitchen)